tahoe-lafs/zfec/zfec/README.txt

 The output from fec_decode() is the set of primary blocks which were missing from the input and had to be reconstructed.
-These reconstructed blocks are written into putput buffers provided by the caller.
+These reconstructed blocks are written into output buffers provided by the caller.

  ** Python API